apache/nuttx/configs/eagle100/README.txt

     NOTE: See note above with regard to the EABI/OABI buildroot toolchains.
 This example can only be built using the older OABI toolchain.

-  ostest:
-    This configuration directory, performs a simple OS test using examples/ostest.

   thttpd:
     This builds the THTTPD web server example using the THTTPD and